 Delaware has taken significant steps to assess and evaluate the risks of climate change, and state agency practitioners are well supported by state-specific climate data.
 Delaware has science-based sea level rise projections and inundation maps and down-scaled climate projections for heat and precipitation indicators.
 Climate change risks have been incorporated into the State of Delaware All-Hazard Mitigation Plan, as well as other state and local plans.
-In 2022, DNREC initiated work to update new statewide climate change scenarios, including projections for heat, precipitation and sea level rise.
+In 2023, FEMA approved Delaware's 2023-2028 Hazard Mitigation Plan, which outlines risks and vulnerabilities faced by Delawareans and offers ideas and recommendations for protecting and improving resilience in the State.
+In addition to considering future climate conditions, the All-Hazard Mitigation Plan assesses risks to Delaware's economy, the natural environment, the built environment, and most importantly, the people who live, work, and visit the S tate.
+The plan is a critical component of Delaware's climate change adaptation planning and coordination.
+DNREC is updating statewide climate change scenarios, including projections for heat, precipitation and sea level rise.
+The updated projections are expected to be available to state decisionmakers in 2024.
 The projections can be used by state agencies to better inform decision-making and reduce risks to the State.

 As an example of Delaware's climate planning efforts, the Delaware Department of Transportation (DelDOT) is taking several steps to addressing climate change, including: (i) incorporating climate change mitigation in the planning and design of capital transportation projects; (ii) working closely with state agencies in the planning and review of risks associated with storm surges along the state's eastern most coastal roadways; (iii) engaging professional engineering consultants to develop tools to assist the Department in developing appropriate strategies for at-risk engineering of roadways and bridge projects; and (iv) engaging with key local stakeholders and experts at a national level through professional transportation organizations to develop mitigation strategies within the state.
 In April 2022, DelDOT released Delaware Transit Corporation's' (DTC) Climate Action Plan to guide its efforts to minimize greenhouse gas emissions and maximize resilience to climate change.
 Modelled after the State Climate Action Plan, the DTC Plan serves as a blueprint for its sustainability program and establishes agency-wide strategies to reach a goal of achieving a 50% reduction in DTC's total greenhouse gas emissions by 2030.
-The DTC Plan is available at: https://dartfirststate.com/Programs/Green-Initiatives/pdfs/Climate%20Action%20Plan%20-%20April%202022.pdf.
+Plan available https://dartfirststate.com/Programs/Green-Initiatives/pdfs/Climate%20Action%20Plan%20-%20April%202022.pdf.

 Adaptation and Resiliency.
 Delaware's Climate Action Plan, released in November 2021, builds on previous efforts to increase State-led actions to increase resiliency and adapt to climate change.
 In 2013, Governor Jack Markell signed Executive Order 41 - Preparing Delaware for Emerging Climate Impacts and Seizing Economic Opportunities from Reducing Emissions, which produced a road map for State agencies to prepare for the impacts of climate change.
-The Climate Framework for Delaware was developed through inter-agency coordination and identified actions and strategies that each state agency's mission.
+The Climate Framework for Delaware was developed through inter-agency coordination and identified actions and strategies that each state agency could take to help prepare the state for the effects of climate change in ways that relate to the agency's mission.
+The Climate Change Solutions Act of 2023 directs state agencies to incorporate climate change into agency operations, decision making, and rulemaking.